UCMHS-Gerstein/IntroToProgramming17/Day20/PITCHME.md

 ---
 # Do Now

 Log in to GitHub using the account you created.
-Go to my [repository for today's assignment](https://github.com) and fork it by clicking on the fork button.
+Go to my [repository for today's assignment](https://github.com/UCMHS-Gerstein/intro-to-lists) and fork it by clicking on the fork button in the upper right corner.
 This will make a copy of the repository on your account.
-Open a bash console, because you're going to need it after the quiz.
 ---
 # Authenticating to GitHub